In the trading world.

 Swing Lows.

-For you to understand these concepts easily, I would pair the up while explaining.
+For you to understand these concepts easily, I would pair them up while explaining.

 Support & Resistance